 Shopping around the world

 Black Friday may dominate America and much of the West, but China’s Singles’ Day has raised a new bar.
 Held on November 11, the “bare branches” signified by the written date relate to the country’s singles who, in the 1990s, formed an unofficial celebration of their marital status.
 Spotting an opportunity ahead of the curve, Alibaba’s Jack Ma monetized the occasion and so created the world’s biggest shopping event: a $38 billion extravaganza in 2019, topping 2018’s $30.7 billion with ease.
 Now expanding outside of China, the day attracted custom from more than half a billion people through Alibaba’s network of internationally tailored ecommerce merchants.
 Over 200,000 brands, including global giants like Apple and L’Oréal, took part.
+If you want to explore the Hult International Business School branded clothing, please visit the official Hult Store.

 Not everyone is excited about these global shopping extravaganzas.
 As more consumers focus on provenance and sustainability in their day-to-day purchases, the excesses of Black Friday, Singles’ Day, et al. appear to move in the opposite direction.
 In previous years, the violence and aggression of Black Friday in-store sales has made headlines; so far this year, there have been multiple reports of a delivery system destroyed in China, as retailers rush to fulfil their 11/11 orders.